Before You Go Abroad

 What if I don’t meet a program’s prerequisites?

-Please contact the program manager so they can advise on alternate program options or alternate semesters to study abroad.
+Please contact the program manager so they can advise on alternate program options or alternate terms to study abroad.
 We also recommend meeting with your academic advisor to ensure you are meeting your degree requirements when considering courses abroad.

 What happens after I submit my application?
 When can I expect to receive an admissions decision?